Ganon's Castle Walkthrough

 Freezard in Ocarina of Time

-Defeating the 2 Freezards in the first room will open the door ahead.
-Be careful of their freezing breath and defeat them quickly before they can regenerate.
+Defeat the 2 Freezards in the first room to open the door ahead.
+Avoid their freezing breath and defeat them quickly before they regenerate.

 Put Blue Fire in an Empty Bottle